Hutchison drops plan to sell ParknShop supermarkets business

-(Reuters) - Hutchison Whampoa 0013.HK, controlled by Asia’s richest man, Li Ka-shing, has scrapped a plan to sell its Hong Kong supermarkets business, ParknShop and will instead focus on expanding in China, it said on Friday.
+Oct 18 (Reuters) - Hutchison Whampoa, controlled by Asia’s richest man, Li Ka-shing, has scrapped a plan to sell its Hong Kong supermarkets business, ParknShop and will instead focus on expanding in China, it said on Friday.

-The sale of ParknShop, which operates 345 stores in Hong Kong, China and Macau, had been expected to fetch between $3 billion and $4 billion, with prospective bidders including prominent retailers, such as state-owned China Resources Enterprises (0291.HK), Japan’s Aeon Co Ltd (8267.T) and Australia’s Woolworths Ltd (WOW.AX).
+The sale of ParknShop, which operates 345 stores in Hong Kong, China and Macau, had been expected to fetch between $3 billion and $4 billion, with prospective bidders including prominent retailers, such as state-owned China Resources Enterprises, Japan’s Aeon Co Ltd and Australia’s Woolworths Ltd.

-But Hutchison has decided not to sell after conducting an initial strategic review with advisors Goldman Sachs and Bank of American Merrill Lynch (BAC.N), it said in a filing to the Hong Kong Stock Exchange on Friday.
+But Hutchison has decided not to sell after conducting an initial strategic review with advisors Goldman Sachs and Bank of American Merrill Lynch, it said in a filing to the Hong Kong Stock Exchange on Friday.

 “The company has decided not to pursue a private sale of its ParknShop business at this time and will continue to implement an accelerated growth strategy with a particular focus in mainland China,” Hutchison said.